Shopify/maintenance_tasks/README.md

 ## Releasing new versions

-This gem is published to packagecloud.
-The procedure to publish a new version:

 * Update `spec.version` in `maintenance_tasks.gemspec`.
 * Run `bundle install` to bump the `Gemfile.lock` version of the gem.
 * Open a PR and merge on approval.